jllottes/jllottes.github.io/_sources/index.rst

 Important Dates
 ===============

-    * August 25: first day of classes
+    * January 21: first day of classes
-    * September 2: last day to drop/add
+    * January 28: last day to drop/add
-    * November 12: last day to resign
+    * April 14: last day to resign
-    * December 8: last day of classes
+    * May 4: last day of class

 Incomplete Grades